-This Grapefruit Olive Oil Cake is made with extra virgin olive oil, grapefruit zest, and real grapefruit juice for a super simple light and airy cake that will blow you away with grapefruit flavor.
-It comes together in less than 10 minutes and takes less than 30 minutes in the oven without any special equipment or techniques.
+This Light and Fluffy Grapefruit Olive Oil Cake is made with extra virgin olive oil, grapefruit zest, and real grapefruit juice for a super simple, light, and airy cake that will blow you away with grapefruit flavor.

 Jump to:

-- Recipe Inspiration
+- 💡 Recipe Inspiration

-- Why You’ll Love This Dish
+- 🌟 Why You’ll Love This Dish

-- Choosing Olive Oil
+- 🫒 Choosing Olive Oil

-- Ingredients
+- 🛒 Ingredients

-- Variations
+- ✏️ Variations

-- How to Make Grapefruit Olive Oil Cake
+- 📝 How to Make Grapefruit Olive Oil Cake

-- Grapefruit Olive Oil Cake FAQs
+- 📋 Grapefruit Olive Oil Cake FAQs

-- Grapefruit Olive Oil Cake
+- Light and Fluffy Grapefruit Olive Oil Cake

-Recipe Inspiration
+💡 Recipe Inspiration

-Why You’ll Love This Dish
+🌟 Why You’ll Love This Dish

-Grapefruit: This cake uses grapefruit zest and a small amount of grapefruit juice, for a sweet summery-tasting treat.
+Grapefruit: This cake uses grapefruit zest and a small amount of grapefruit juice for a sweet summery-tasting treat.

 Extra Virgin Olive Oil: This cake is made with extra virgin olive oil rather than butter or vegetable oil.
 The olive oil is rich and gives an almost buttery taste with a hint of herby, fragrant olive oil.